 General and administrative expenses increased for the quarter ended December 31, 2022 mainly due to the Company's work assessing different targets for exploration.

-General and administrative expenses increased for the quarter ended March 31, 2023 mainly due to share-based expense associated with the granting of options.
+General and administrative expenses increased for the quarter ended March 31, 2023 mainly due to share-based expense associated with granting stock options.